weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_05_Ex1_Roles_and_Permissions.md

 center (EAC) or Exchange Online PowerShell.

-In this task, you are going to assign the Outlook on the web policy that you created in the prior task to the mailboxes of three Adatum users who are part of Holly’s pilot project.
+In this task, you are going to assign the Outlook on the web policy that you created in the prior task to a mailbox that is part of Holly’s pilot project.

 1. You should still be logged into LON-CL1 as the **Administrator** account with a password of **Pa55w.rd**; however, if the log-in screen appears, then log in now.

 2. The **Exchange admin center** for Exchange Online should still be open in your Edge browser.
-In the left-hand navigation pane, select **Classic Exchange admin center**.
+In the left-hand navigation pane, select **Recipients** and in the expanded group, select **Mailboxes**.

-3. On the **Welcome** page, select **recipients**.
-The **mailboxes** tab should be selected by default; if not, then select it now.

-4. The prior task indicated that by default, all user mailboxes are assigned the **OwaMailboxPolicy-Default** policy.
+3. The prior task indicated that by default, all user mailboxes are assigned the **OwaMailboxPolicy-Default** policy.
 Let’s verify this before assigning the new policy to one of the user mailboxes.
 In the list of Microsoft 365 user account mailboxes that were created by your lab hosting provider, select **Joni Sherman**.

-5. With **Joni Sherman's** mailbox selected, click the pencil (edit) icon in the menu bar.

-6. A new browser window will open titles **Edit User Mailbox - Profile 1 - Microsoft Edge**.
-Select **Mailbox Features** from the list of properties.

-    **Note:** A warning may display stating **The user Hasn't logged on to the mailbox 'JoniS'.** Select **OK** to close it.

-    Scroll down to the **Email connectivity** section and under **Outlook on the web: Enabled**, select **View details**.

-7. Notice that **OwaMailboxPolicy-Default** is displayed.
-Select **Cancel** and then **Cancel** again to return to the **mailboxes** tab in the EAC.
+4. A new window should open displaying **Joni Serhman's** mailbox properties.
+By default the **General** tab should be selected.
+Take a moment to review the various properties.

+5. While still on the **General** tab, under **Email apps & mobile devices** select the **Manage email apps settings** hyperlink.

+6. On the new window that appears, at the bottum under **Outlook web app mailbox policy** Notice that **OwaMailboxPolicy-Default** is displayed.

-8. You will now assign the Outlook Web App mailbox policy that you created in the prior task to the mailboxes of three users who are participating in Adatum’s pilot project.
-In the list of mailboxes, select **Diego Siciliani** and then hold down the CTRL key and select **Joni Sherman** and then **Patti Fernandez.**
+7. You will now assign the Outlook Web App mailbox policy that you created in the prior task to **Joni Sherman**

-9. By selecting multiple users, a **Bulk Edit** pane appears on the right side of the screen.
-Scroll down in this pane to the **Outlook on the web** section and then select **Assign a policy**.

-10. In the **bulk assign Outlook Web App policy** window that opens, select **Browse.**

-11. A window appears that displays the list of Outlook on the Web App Policies.
-    Select the **Test OWA Mailbox policy** that you created in the prior task and then select **OK**.

-12. In the **bulk assign Outlook Web App policy** window, select **Save** to apply this policy to all three user mailboxes.

-13. Select **OK** once the information is successfully saved.

-14. You should now verify the **Test OWA Mailbox policy** was applied to the users’ mailboxes.
-You will use Joni’s mailbox for this test.
-In the list of mailboxes, select **Joni Sherman**.

-15. In the **Joni Sherman** detail pane on the right, scroll down to the bottom of the pane and in the **Email Connectivity** section, select **View details**.

-16. An **Outlook Web App mailbox policy** window should appear that displays the Outlook Web App policy that was assigned to this mailbox.
-Recall in the earlier step that Joni was originally assigned the **OwaMailboxPolicy-Default** policy.
-You should now verify that Joni is assigned the **Test OWA Mailbox policy**.
-Select **Cancel**.
+8. With the **Manage settings for email apps** page still open, select the **X** to the right of **OWaMailboxPolicy-Default**.

+9. Click into the field with the text **Select the Outlook web app mailbox policy** displayed, and then start typing **Test OWA**.
+From the list of suggested results, select **Test OWA Mailobx Policy**.

+10. Select **Save**.
+Once **Email app settings updated successfully** is displayed, select the **X** icon in the top right hand corner to exit.

-17. Leave the Edge browser and all tabs open and proceed to the next lab.
+11. Leave the Edge browser and all tabs open and proceed to the next lab.

 ## End of Lab 5